drodil/backstage-plugin-qeta/docs/notifications.md

 Notifications are new Backstage feature that allows you to send notifications to users.
 This plugin integrates with the notifications plugin to send notifications to users when:

-- A new question is posted about an entity
+- A new post, notification is sent to:
-  - Notification is sent to the entity owners
+  - The entity owners if the post is related to an entity
+  - Tag followers if the post is tagged
+  - Users that follow the author
+  - Users who are mentioned in the post
-- A question is answered
+- A question is answered, notification is sent to:
+  - The question author
+  - Other commenters
-  - Notification is sent to the question author and the entity owners
+  - The entity owners if the question is related to an entity
+  - Tag followers if the question is tagged
+  - Users who are mentioned in the answer
-- A question is commented
+- A post is commented, notification is sent to:
+  - The post author
-  - Notification is sent to the question author
+  - The entity owners if the post is related to an entity
+  - Tag followers if the post is tagged
+  - Users who are mentioned in the comment
-- An answer is commented
+- An answer is commented, notification is sent to:
+  - The answer author
+  - Other commenters
-  - Notification is sent to the answer author
+  - The entity owners if the question is related to an entity
+  - Tag followers if the question is tagged
+  - Users who are mentioned in the comment
-- An answer is marked as correct
+- An answer is marked as correct, notification is sent to:
+  - The answer author
+  - The question author
-  - Notification is sent to the answer author
+  - The entity owners if the question is related to an entity

 ## Setup